Embassy of Sweden, Mexico City

 The Embassy of Sweden in Mexico City is Sweden's diplomatic mission in Mexico.
+The mission of the embassy is to represent Swedish interests in Mexico, as well as to strengthen bilateral relations within the governmental, commercial, business, academic, cultural and civil society spheres, with a particular emphasis on cooperation for sustainable development.

 History

 Sweden and Mexico have had diplomatic relations since 1850.
+An Honorary Consulate General in Mexico City was established by royal decree on 18 December 1885.
+Its jurisdiction was expanded by a royal decree on 16 November 1886, to include the United Mexican States, except for the city of Veracruz, which was only added by a decision on 30 November 1894.
+During the parliamentary session of 1913, a decision was made to establish a salaried Consulate General, whose holder also served as chargé d'affaires.

+In May 1921, the Committee of Supply approved the establishment of a new permanent mission in Mexico.
+The consulate general was converted into a legation after the King in Council, on 30 September 1921, appointed the Swedish consul general and chargé d'affaires in Mexico as minister to both Mexico and Havana.

-In 1913 a position as chargé d'affaires was established in Mexico.
-In the 1940s, Costa Rica, Guatemala, Honduras, Nicaragua, Panama and El Salvador belonged to the embassy's area of operation.
-The diplomatic mission consisted during this time of a emissary and a first clerk.
-In 1956, an ambassador was accredited in Mexico.
+In the 1940s, Costa Rica, Guatemala, Honduras, Nicaragua, Panama and El Salvador belonged to the legation's area of operation.
+The legation consisted during this time of an envoy and a first clerk.
+In 1956, the Swedish legation was elevated to embassy and envoy Lennart Nylander now became ambassador instead.

+In November 1995, the Swedish embassy was occupied by 23 Mexican sanitation workers.
+The sanitation workers had been dismissed from their jobs.
+They entered the Swedish embassy premises on 23 November and requested asylum.
+Their main demand was to regain their jobs.
+When the occupiers saw a police force approaching around four in the morning on 27 November, they voluntarily left the area, taking their blankets with them.

+Staff and tasks

+Staff

+As of June 2024, 13 people work at the Embassy, of which four are diplomats sent by the Ministry for Foreign Affairs.

 Tasks

 The embassy have three main priorities: Promotion of Sweden, monitoring the political and economic situation in Mexico and consular affairs.
 The promotion of Sweden includes activities that improves the knowledge and strengthen the image of Sweden as a progressive country characterized by innovative thinking, consideration and respect towards others, openness and authenticity.
 To achieve this, the embassy cooperates with over 100 Swedish companies located in Mexico to stimulate trade relations between the two countries.
 In addition, the embassy works to promote Swedish culture in Mexico.
 The embassy informs the Swedish government about the political and economic situation in the Mexico, a task that requires a large network of contacts in the Mexican society.
 The third priority concerns consular services and migration issues.
 This area includes administrative work on migration cases, passports, visas, residence permits and other assistance to Swedish or Mexican citizens.